sierracthomas/spectre_domain/readme.md

 2) Use the first script to run the intial SpEC job.
 Do `bash first_script.sh` and allow that job to run on the compute nodes.

 3) When the SpEC job has finished, use the second script to run the SpECTRE job: `bash second_script.sh`

+4) After the SpECTRE job has finished, use the xdmf converter to convert the GhBBHVolumeData files to a .xmf file.
+Download both to your local computer and visualize in paraview.